 “Come on, they say a shower is coming in.
 A good one.
-They’ve already raised the level to red,” Granta’s face filled the tiny screen projected into the air in front of Deban’s face.
+They’ve already raised the level to red,” Granta’s face was projected into a tiny area in front of Deban’s face.

 Antares was a city that borrowed its name from the star at its heart.
 In school, he learned that Antares was built over six thousand years ago during the first years of humanities endeavors into space.
-Earth was a term in the history books that meant nothing to him except it was a speck of dirt lost somewhere in the cosmos when compared to Antares, and that he supposedly came from there.
-Or at least his ancestors did.
+Earth was a term in the history books that meant nothing to him except as a speck of dirt lost somewhere in the cosmos when compared to Antares, and that his ancestors supposedly came from there.
 Earth was a tiny planet that revolved around some star named Sol.
-Antares the star is 700 times the size of Sol, and Antares the city surrounds the star making it roughly two billion one hundred million miles circumference.
-Not bad except over two trillion people live here, which made space a commodity.
+Antares the star is 700 times the size of Sol, and Antares the city surrounds the star, making the entire area roughly 2.1 billion miles circumference.
+Not bad.
+Except over two trillion people live here, which made space a commodity.

 Which is why Deban needed the cash to pay for his tiny eight by eight slab he called home despite all the heat and electricity for the city being siphoned from the star beneath it.
 The only thing between him and falling into that fusion reactor was eight miles of engineered metal.
 He was born and raised here so never gave it a second thought.

-Somehow out of the trillions of people always needing a buck, he was given the opportunity to make an easy six million credits by delivering a data file to some prick who fancied himself a politician.
-Deliveries cost extra and often entailed dirt on somebody or else a simple data transfer across the net would do the job.
+Somehow, out of the trillions of people always needing a buck, he was given the opportunity to make an easy six million credits by delivering a data file to some prick who fancied himself a politician.
+Deliveries like this cost extra and often entailed dirt on somebody, or else a simple data transfer across the net would do the job.
 Deban didn’t want to know and didn’t need to.
 All he needed was the cash.
-Sure, he could crack whatever simple encryption they placed on the little metal tab in his pocket but doing so would leave a mark and they’d know he compromised the package.
+Sure, he could crack whatever simple encryption they placed on the little metal tab in his pocket, but doing so would leave a mark and they’d know he compromised the package.
 It was bad business and he was a professional.

-Another hour passed and they must have entered the new hemisphere because a news story filled the window he had been gazing out of.
+Another hour passed and they must have entered the new hemisphere because a news story filled the window he had been gazing through.

 “Dr. Bugosa was found dead in his laboratory two nights ago.
 The servers containing his research were destroyed and no backups can be found.
 Though nothing is confirmed at this point….”